 Section 9.
-Hardship Leave..
+Hardship Leave.
 Employees may donate accumulated sick, vacation or compensatory leave to an employee who, as a result of a serious injury or illness, is about to exhaust or has exhausted his/her accumulated sick, vacation, and compensatory leaves.
 An employee may donate no more than eight (8) hours of sick leave per calendar year.
-Each year, an employee may receive no more than the greater of twelve (12) weeks of donated leave or the equivalent of the maximum amount of time allowed under FMLA or OFLA if applicable to the employee's situation.
+Each year, an employee may receive no more than twelve (12) weeks of donated leave.